isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="Q6"></div>

-#### 5. I was fully vaccinated in a non-VTL country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR).
+#### 5. I was fully vaccinated in a non-VTL (Air) country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR).
 Do I satisfy the vaccination requirement?

 Yes, you will fulfill the requirement of having your proof of vaccination issued in any VTL country/region or Singapore.